 Iain is currently an Advanced Observer in his spare time, having passed both Institute of Advanced Motorcyclists (IAM) and the Royal Society for the Prevention of Accidents (RoSPA) advanced riding qualifications.
 He is also a volunteer rider for SERV Norfolk blood bikes and is credited with covering the first ever call for SERV Norfolk way back in October 2011.
 His current steed is a much loved Honda VFR1200.

 Neil was also involved with SERV from it’s infancy, and served as a night controller covering an average of one night a week from the line activating for well over a year until illness and surgery forced him off the road and the all night shifts!
-After over 3 years, Neil is hoping to get back on a bike in 2016.
+After over 3 years, Neil is hoping to get back on a bike.

 Between them, Neil and Iain have almost 40 years riding experience.